This song started as a poem.

 To keep trying.

-To keep building a life inside circumstances you never asked for.
+To keep building a life within circumstances you never asked for.

 Because staying—